7hekaka/newcytosim/doc/main/run_slurm.md

 # Compute Cluster - SLURM

 This is a step-by-step introduction to running simulations on a SLURM cluster.
-The instructions work at EMBL, where the cluster is running [SLURM](https://slurm.schedmd.com), with access to [central storage space](http://intranet.embl.de/it_services/services/data_storage/index.html).

-Check also the <a href="https://wiki.embl.de/cluster">EMBL Cluster wiki</a>.
+These instructions must be adapted, depending on how the system and storage space are organized.

 (F. Nedelec, 17.02.2018)

 # Storage

 You need a storage space that is accessible from any node of the cluster, and also from your local machine.
-For this we will use a group-disc.
+For this you will some sort of a shared storage server:
-The first step is thus to make sure you know how access the group disc, and to create a new directory on this disc:

-	cd /g/nedelec/steve
+	cd /storage/steve
 	mkdir screen

-Here 'nedelec' is the name of the disc, and 'steve' is the name of the user.
+Here 'storage' is the name of the disc, and 'steve' is the name of the user.
 You will need to substitute your username instead of 'steve' in the following commands.
 The name of the working directory `screen` can be changed.